Tanabats/test-deops/readme.md

 ### Create JOB Pipeline Build
-With pipeline from scritp https://github.com/Tanabats/test-deops.git Scritp path Jenkinsfile
+With pipeline from script https://github.com/Tanabats/test-deops.git

+Scritp path Jenkinsfile

 This job for create docker from dockerfile in project repo and push to docker hub

 ### Create JOB Pipeline updatemanifest
-With pipeline from scritp https://github.com/Tanabats/test-deops.git Scritp path Deploy/Jenkinsfile
+With pipeline from script https://github.com/Tanabats/test-deops.git

+Scritp path Deploy/Jenkinsfile

 This job for update docker image tag in deployment manifest (Deploy/deployment.yaml)

 ### Setting Grafana Dashboard with Prometheus mertrics
-Open browser with PubicIP VMserver with port 3000 Login Grafana with user admin pass admin
+Open browser with PubicIP VMserver with port 3000

+Login Grafana with user admin pass admin

-Go to setting add Data source prometheus with prometheus internal url (kubectl get ingress -n monitor) Go to Dasboard and import dasboard id 315 (from grafana community)
+Go to setting add Data source prometheus with prometheus internal url (kubectl get ingress -n monitor)

+Go to Dasboard and import dasboard id 315 (from grafana community)

 ```